-The Rings Node currently archives three collections of data obtained by the HST.
-We intend to add a fourth collection, data obtained during the 2007/2008 Uranian Ring Plane Crossing season, as that data becomes available.
-The three collections currently available are:
+The Rings Node currently archives three groups of data obtained by the HST.
+The three groups currently available are:

-Observations of the Outer Planets from ACS, WFPC2, and WFC3.
+Observations of the Outer Planets from ACS, WFPC2, WFC3, and STIS.

 Small Satellite Astrometry data,

 HST provides some of our finest Earth-based data on the outer planets.
 Literally hundreds of planetary programs have been carried out using HST.
 All HST products can be found in the Multimission Archive at STScI, MAST, and can be calibrated on-the-fly prior to retrieval using the most current calibration files and algorithims.

 Although the files are reliably archived, the STScI search interface is not well adapted to planetary queries.
 In order to incorporate this rich data collection into the search data base for our planetary science specific search tool, OPUS, the Rings Node has developed a series of PDS compliant “data sets” of all HST observations of the Outer Planets using ACS, WFPC2, WFC3, STIS obtained since the initial Hubble repair mission.
 We make periodic updates at roughly six month intervals for the active supported instruments.